-Table 1.
+Table 2.
 The ISCAS-85 benchmark circuits.

 We will compare the performance of McPOWER to that of probabilistic methods and substantiate the claims of section 2.2 that McPOWER has better accuracy and competitive simulation times.
 DENSIM [5, 8] is an efficient probabilistic simulation program that gives the average switching frequency (called transition density in [5, 8]) at every circuit node.
 These density values can be used to give an estimate of the total power dissipation.
+DENSIM does not take into account the correlation between internal circuit nodes.
+While it is known that this causes inaccuracy in the density values, it is prohibitively expensive to take all correlation into account for large circuits.

-Table 2 compares the performance of DEN-SIM, when used to estimate total power, to that of McPOWER.
-In both programs, every primary input had a signal probability of 0.5 and a transition density of 2e7 transitions per second (corresponding to an average frequency of 10MHz).
+Table 3 compares the performance of DENSIM, when used to estimate total power, to that of McPOWER.
+In both programs, every primary input had a signal probability of 0.5 and a transition density of 2e7 transitions per second (corresponding to an average frequency of $10 \mathrm{MHz}$).
 For McPOWER, a maximum error of 5% with 99% confidence was specified.
 As mentioned in section 3, McPOWER performs one long simulation that is broken into setup and sampling regions.
 The delays of the circuit determine the length of each setup region; however, the length of a sampling region is specified by the user.
-For Table 2, the sampling region was set to 2.5 micro-seconds (abbreviated μ s), which allows an average of 50 transitions per sampling interval on each input.
-The column labeled LOGSIM gives our best estimates of the power dissipation of these circuits.
-LOGSIM is a logic simulator using models identical to those in DENSIM and McPOWER.
-The values in the LOGSIM column were obtained from extremely long runs of LOGSIM using randomly generated inputs consistent with the input descriptions used by DENSIM and McPOWER.
+For Table 3, the sampling region was set to 2.5 micro-seconds (abbreviated μ s), which allows an average of 50 transitions per sampling interval on each input.
+The column labeled LOGSIM gives our best estimates of the power dissipation of these circuits, obtained from very long logic simulation runs.
 As seen from the table, McPOWER is consistently and highly accurate, while DENSIM has significant errors for some circuits.
 Although DENSIM is frequently faster, McPOWER's reliable accuracy makes it a more attractive approach for power estimation.